6 points, SCA Band 1, 0.125 EFTSL

 - Understand and be able to apply the rules of occupational health and safety and environment appropriate to this unit of study, particularly those applying to use of computing equipment, access to facilities, and the environment of healthy and safe studio practices.

-12 hours per week including: One 1 hour lecture and 2 tutorial hours and 9 independent study hours per week
+12 hours per week including a 1-hour lecture and 2 tutorial hours plus 9 hours of independent study.

 See also Unit timetable information